Radial Shockwave Therapy (RSWT)

 RSWT offers several advantages over more interventional procedures:

-It is well tolerated by most patients and is a useful option to delay or avoid need for surgery in some cases.
+• It is well tolerated by most patients and is a useful option to delay or avoid need for

 What does the RSWT treatment involve?